What Explains Gender Gap in Unpaid Household and Care Work in India?

 The time spent on unpaid care work by individuals comprises of time devoted to caring services provided by them to dependent and non-dependent children and adults in their households in a day.
 The time spent on paid work by an individual includes the total time devoted to employment and related activities and production of goods for their final use, but excludes time spent by them to fetch water from natural and other sources for their final use in a day.
 Time spent in non-work includes all activities such as leisure, self-care, and learning.

 We restrict our analysis to the sample of males and females who are 15 years of age and above.
 In addition, our work sample does not include individuals living in single-member households.
-The restrictions imposed for this analysis leaves us with 118,800 households consisting of both males and females.
+Households consisting of only male members or only female members have also been excluded from the analysis.
+The restrictions imposed for this analysis leaves us with 182224 males and 175191 females.